Humboldt, Kansas: Infrastructure

 The old highway passes through the center of town, while the current U.S. Route 169 passes by approximately one mile to the east.

 Rail service to Tulsa, Oklahoma and other points is available in Humboldt; the South Kansas and Oklahoma Railroad line ends at Hawaii Road on the city's east side.

 Allen County Airport is located only a few miles to the northeast.

+The nearest intercity bus stops are located in Gas and Chanute.
+Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.